-ReVision Energy, in partnership with Quest Renewables, recently completed the installation of a 193.63-kW QuadPod solar canopy system atop Portland, Maine’s Fore Street Garage.
+ReVision Energy, in partnership with Quest Renewables, recently completed the installation of a 193.63-kW QuadPod solar parking canopy system atop Portland, Maine’s Fore Street Garage.
 The system has been producing power since late May.
 Fore Street Garage is owned by ReVision Energy’s customer, East Brown Cow Management Company.

-The installation marks the first commercial solar parking garage canopy in the state of Maine.
+The installation marks the first commercial solar parking canopy parking garage in the state of Maine.
 The solar parking garage canopy on the top level of the Fore Street Garage provides shaded parking and cover from the elements for vehicles and provides clean, local, renewable energy to the Hyatt Place.
 The 193.63-kW solar array consists of 578 individual panels wired to seven grid tied inverters and mounted to an advanced long span solar canopy structure.

 The system was designed by Quest Renewables and features seven of their QuadPod solar canopies.
 To accommodate the addition of the system atop the parking garage, engineers designed it to integrate into the garage with minimal disruption during construction.
 About 90% of QuadPod’s construction activity, including assembly, wiring and lighting, takes place on the ground.
 After assembly, wiring and lighting, the solar canopies are lifted by crane for final installation, minimizing overhead work and optimizing worksite safety.
 Worksites are safer and more efficient with construction crews working on the ground.